Astigmatism—causes, symptoms and possible treatments

 How to correct astigmatism

-Why choose ACUVUE for astigmatism?
+Why choose ACUVUE contact lenses for astigmatism?

 Contacts provide unobstructed sight and correct astigmatism as well as nearsightedness or farsightedness.